 Having discovered coaching was my vocation, I invested (and continue to invest) in my training and personal development.
 (This doesn’t take into consideration all other money I invest in my business.)

 I often have people who want to take me for coffee, “for a chat”.
-What they really want is an hour’s free coaching; instead, I offer them an initial consultation which is 20 minutes over the phone.
+What they really want is an hour’s free coaching; instead, I offer them a short initial consultation over the phone.
 I am not offended by their request and don’t take it personally as it usually isn’t about me.
 If they want to talk to me for an hour about their situation, they have already decided I am a good coach for them.

 The issue they haven’t resolved is how much of an investment they think they are worth.
-The investments I made were all at times when I didn’t have spare cash (I was employed full time, but the pay wasn’t great).
+The investments I made were all at times when I didn’t have spare cash (I was employed full time, but whilst the pay was okay, I had serious outgoings).
 My degree meant no holidays, no eating out, no treats.
 It was during this time, through necessity, that I discovered the marvellously good quality clothes you can find in charity shops.
 But I knew I had to “speculate to accumulate” - and I still do.

 If you want to develop and grow personally or in your business, there are times you have to pay for the training, seminars, coaching, memberships, expertise, etc.